Follow our Twitter to keep updated with new information for Monster Hunter Rise!

 As a member:Get access to several features!

-Light Bowgun Controls and New Moves | Monster Hunter Rise
+Light Bowgun Guide: Combos, Controls and Moveset | Monster Hunter Rise

 Genshin Impact Guide & Walkthrough Wiki